 The ultimate level of clashing with potential burnout is sleep.
 If I wake up having solved a work-related issue or, even worse, having had nightmares about deadlines, we are swimming in deep waters.

-In my first years of learning software development, I thought it was cool and awesome that I was subconsciously solving complex tasks while being asleep.
+In my first years of learning software development, I thought it was cool and awesome that I was subconsciously solving complex tasks while asleep.
 That is not the case anymore after realizing what consequences this has on my mental well-being.
 I’d rather dream of birds and butterflies than some critical production bug that makes everyone go crazy and stressed out.

-That being said, I’m pretty positive that I will never want to become a so-called “rockstar developer” and will always seek to be just an average at best.
+That being said, I’m pretty positive that I will never want to become a so-called “rockstar developer” and will always seek to be just average at best.

 What an excellent work-life balance looks like?

 This is an insensitive question with probably many different kinds of answers.
 I’ve seen people propose the idea of work-life integration rather than balance, where the goal is to merge as much as possible of both worlds.
 To me, this sounds like a nightmare.

 I like to think of work-life balance as such where there is a clear contrast and separation between work and life.
 This means that when I am working, I am working, and when I am not working, I’m… living?